archivesspace/archivesspace/search-refactoring-plan.md

 The indexer serializes each record to a JSON string at `indexer_common.rb:1280` (`doc['json'] = ASUtils.to_json(sanitize_json(values))`).
 On every search hit the public UI deserializes that string at `public/app/models/record.rb:19-25` (`@json = ASUtils.json_parse(solr_result['json'])`); ~480 lines of `record.rb` and per-type subclasses then read `@json[...]` directly.

 The blob is `indexed="false"`.
-Its sole purpose is letting **one** Solr request carry enough data to render result lists and show pages without N backend lookups. **Solr is the PUI's read database**: `public/app/services/archives_space_client.rb` reads record content exclusively through three Solr-backed endpoints (`/search`, `/search/records`, `/search/published_tree`).
+Its sole purpose is letting **one** Solr request carry enough data to render result lists and show pages without N backend lookups. **Solr is the PUI's read database**: `public/app/services/archives_space_client.rb` reads record content exclusively through two Solr-backed endpoints (`/search` and `/search/records`).
 The only direct PUI→backend traffic that bypasses Solr is slug resolution and login.

 This pattern is **left in place**.
 An earlier draft of this plan proposed replacing the blob with explicit per-field stored display fields and rewriting `record.rb`; that work is now out of scope.
 This project adds searchable fields and relevance configuration; the blob continues to carry display data unchanged.